streamnative/function-mesh-website/versioned_docs/version-0.1.4/connectors/io-crd-config/source-crd-config.md

 ## Secrets

-In Function Mesh, the secret is defined through a secretsMap.
+In Function Mesh, the secret is defined through a `secretsMap`.
 To use a secret, a Pod needs to reference the secret.
 Pods can consume secretsMaps as environment variables in a volume.
-You can specify the `data` field when creating a configuration file for a secret.

-To use a secret in an environment variable in a Pod, follow these steps.
+To use a secret as an environment variable in a Pod, follow these steps.

 1. Create a secret or use an existing one.
 Multiple Pods can reference the same secret.
 2. Modify your Pod definition in each container, which you want to consume the value of a secret key, to add an environment variable for each secret key that you want to consume.